Dr. Phyllis Ngai

 About the International Development Studies Minor

-International Development Studies is an interdisciplinary field of study focusing on the interconnected processes of social, political, economic, cultural, and environmental change taking place in low-income countries and low-income regions of wealthy countries.
-Coursework in the minor emphasizes a global perspective on the process of change and development, critical analysis of the role of internal and external influences on the development process, and applications to local (including Montana) situations and challenges.
-The IDS minor takes advantage of existing faculty expertise and courses to offer an interdisciplinary experience for those students interested in either international or domestic development work.
-Students minoring in IDS will develop knowledge and skills appropriate for graduate study and for working in non-governmental organizations, international and bilateral government development organizations, the U.S. Peace Corps and other national/international equivalents, and /or community-development groups.
-In addition, the IDS minor provides a foundation for the UM’s nationally recognized Peace Corps Prep Program.
+International Development Studies Program (IDS) offers an interdisciplinary experience for students interested in international and/or domestic development work.
+IDS focuses on the interconnected processes of social, political, economic, cultural, and environmental change taking place in low-income countries and low-income regions of wealthy countries.
+Coursework in IDS minor and graduate certificate emphasizes a global perspective on the process of change and development, critical analysis of the role of internal and external constraints on the development process, and applications to local (including Montana) situations and challenges.
+IDS faculty expertise and courses support students in developing knowledge and skills appropriate for graduate study and for working in non-governmental organizations, international and bilateral government development organizations, the U.S. Peace Corps and other national/international equivalents, and community-development groups.
+In addition, IDS is the home of UM’s nationally recognized Peace Corps Prep Program.

 "My most useful and applicable classes for my future were through this program.
 I learned critical skills, such as being able to communicate across cultural boundaries, that I practically apply in my everyday life as I have been living and working in China the past two years."– Alex Preis